Petahhh/blog/content/post/spring-boot-injecting-credentials.md

 ## Added Benefits
 With automatically configured Properties objects, we get fast feedback when our app is misconfigured (i.e. something would be `null`), because Spring Boot will fail to start.
 And, we can get type-checking on each of our properties!
 Just mark each field as `int` or `String` or whatever type we expect.

+## Other thing

+There is this other thing: https://cloud.spring.io/spring-cloud-connectors/ But it doens't do User-Provided Services automatically.

 Never parse a `VCAP_SERVICES` JSON blob again!